cachandlerdev/chessata/README.md

 # Chessata
-A multiplayer chess program for playing online with your friends.
+A chess website you can use to play online with your friends!

 ![Logo](/src/web/chess_web/frontend/src/assets/dashboard_logo.png)